 Car Ordering Checklist:

-Consider these simple guidelines if you decide to custom-order your next new car:
+Follow these simple guidelines if you decide to custom-order your next new car:

-- Confirm what you can afford: While it may be tempting to just check off every item on the options list, don't do it.
-This will cost you more now and, when you go to sell the car, you probably won't recover the extra cost.
-If you care more about getting the vehicle you want than you do about future resale value, that's fine, as long as you realize your specific tastes might not be shared by the car-buying public when it's time to sell.
-Once you've equipped your vehicle, use our affordability calculator to see if it is within your means.
+- Don't get too carried away with the options: While it may be tempting to just check off every item on the options list, don't do it.
+This will cost you more now, and when you go to sell the car, you probably won't recover the extra cost.
+If you care more about getting exactly the vehicle you want than you do about its future resale value, there's no problem.
+You just have to realize that your specific tastes might not be shared by the car-buying public a few years from now.
+Less popular options on a vehicle don't necessarily add to the resale value, and in most cases, actually decrease it.
+When people are looking to buy your car used, they are more interested in saving money than paying for your chrome wheels or technology package.
+Finally, once you've equipped your vehicle, use our affordability calculator to see if it is really within your means.

 - Negotiate as if the car were on the lot: Just because you're ordering a vehicle doesn't mean that your ability to negotiate goes out the window.
-Check our TMV® price, then call other dealers to see what they quote you.
-Keep in mind: If the vehicle is in high demand, you may sometimes end up paying sticker price.
+Check Edmunds.com's TMV® price, then call other dealers to see what they quote you.
+Keep this in mind: If the vehicle is in high demand, you may sometimes end up paying sticker price.

 - Get it in writing: Once you've talked numbers and decided on the options you want, be sure to get the details in writing.
 Make sure this document has the correct information and the price you agreed upon.